2025 Cryptocurrency Investor Trends Survey

 Interest in crypto remains, but the biggest boosters are already invested

-Retail investors surveyed by Motley Fool Money showed record interest in crypto, but there are signs that the industry is struggling to grow its pool of investors beyond Gen Z and millennial males.
+Retail investors surveyed by Motley Fool Money showed near-record interest in crypto, but there are signs that the industry is struggling to grow its pool of investors beyond Gen Z and millennial males.

 Integrating cryptocurrency with existing, trusted financial institutions and products like banks and credit cards could help some overcome their crypto skepticism, but isn't a silver bullet for mass adoption.